ShoYamanishi/ProofOfMengersTheorem/README.md

 I came up with the basic idea while I was reading Diestel's Graph Theory.
-I don't think there is any major flaw in the proof, but it is not elegant and lengthy, so there will be no academic value.
+I don't think there is any major flaw in the proof, but it is not elegant and it is lengthy, so there will be no academic value in it.
 I just wanted to have a closure to get it off my head.